Maupe Ogun

-Maupe Ogun is a media personality and Nigerian journalist.
+Maupe Ogun-Yusuf is a media personality and Nigerian journalist.
 She is a co-host of Sunrise Daily at Channels TV.

 Education

 Ogun-Yusuf is a graduate from University of Lagos where she had her B.A in English.
-She later proceeded to her Masters in International Relations and Development Studies at the University of East Anglia in Norwich.
+She later proceeded to her master's in international relations and development studies at the University of East Anglia in Norwich.
 She is also an alumnus of Delta Steel Technical High School with the Likes of Mitchell Elegbe, and Qriss-Henry Ogwu.

 Career

 Ogun-Yusuf is the co-host of a morning show, Sunrise Daily at Channels TV.
 She joined Channels TV in 2009.

 She was summoned to court alongside the manager of Channels TV in 2018 for allegedly giving a platform for some prejudicial comments about the issue between Olisa Metuh and the Federal Government.

 She also hosted a live controversy that happened between Jimoh Moshood, Chief Superintendent of Police, and Terver Akase, Chief Press Secretary to Benue State governor.
 The show had to be taken off air due to the heated argument between the duo.